isomerpages/sportsg-corp/_support/Coaches' Corner/Introduction.md

 ---
 Coaching in Singapore is an immensely important part of Sport Singapore’s responsibility to its community.

 CoachSG recognises the importance of coaching as a career to achieve the sporting potential of athletes and participants.
 Coaches give their time and expertise to nurture our rising stars.
-In so doing, they add not only to our community but our national profile.
+In so doing, they add to our community as well as our national profile.

-Sport Singapore offers the different coach development programmes:
+Sport Singapore offers different coach development programmes:

 *   Formal Coaching Programme: [Singapore Coach Excellence (SG-Coach) Programmes](http://www.sportsingapore.gov.sg/athletes-coaches/coaches-corner/singapore-coach-excellence-programme-sg-coach) which provides the theory and technical components of how and what to coach.